myarotskaya/architecture-center/docs/data/solutions/data-warehousing.md

 <!--![Data warehousing](./images/data-warehouses.png) -->

 ### Data marts and operational data stores

-Owing to the complexities of managing data at scale it is becoming less common to have a single data warehouse that tries to represent the entire data estate of the enterprise across all scenarios.
-Instead, smaller more focused data warehouses referred to as data marts are created that expose the desired data for analytics purposes.
-These data marts are populated using an orchestration process from data maintained in an operational data store, which acts as intermediary between the source transactional system and the data mart.
-The data managed by the operational data store is a cleaned version of the data present in the source transactional system, and typically a subset of the historical data that is maintained by the data warehouse or data mart.
+Managing data at scale is complex, and it is becoming less common to have a single data warehouse that represents all data across the entire enterprise.
+Instead, organizations create smaller, more focused data warehouses, called *data marts*, that expose the desired data for analytics purposes.
+An orchestration process populates the data marts from data maintained in an operational data store.
+The operational data store acts as an intermediary between the source transactional system and the data mart.
+Data managed by the operational data store is a cleaned version of the data present in the source transactional system, and is typically a subset of the historical data that is maintained by the data warehouse or data mart.

 ## When to use this solution